Our People

 Debra Yearwood

 Debra is a senior communications, marketing and government-relations professional with more than twenty years as an executive in the health sector.
 She has extensive experience in social marketing, advocacy and crisis communications.
-In her role as Director of Public Affairs, she leads a dynamic team that supports the written word, online presence, stakeholder relations and engagement activities of the MHCC.

-Prior to joining the MHCC Debra was the Director of Marketing and Communications for the Canadian Optometrist Association, the Senior Director of Communications and Relations with VON Canada and the Senior Director of External Relations with the Canadian Pharmacists Association.
+Prior to joining the MHCC Debra was the Director of Marketing and Communications for the Canadian Optometrists Association, the Senior Director of Communications and Relations with VON Canada and the Senior Director of External Relations with the Canadian Pharmacists Association.